barumau/panlingue/eng/110_jumle.md

 - The preposition phrase consists of a preposition (prep.) as head and usually a noun phrase as its complement.

-Pandunia sentences are made up of the building blocks listed above.
+Panlingue sentences are made up of the building blocks listed above.
-The figure below shows the decomposition of a Pandunia sentence in three levels: (1) clause constituents, (2) phrases and (3) words.
+The figure below shows the decomposition of a Panlingue sentence in three levels: (1) clause constituents, (2) phrases and (3) words.

     Figure 1.
-Decomposition of a sentence structure in Pandunia.
+Decomposition of a sentence structure in Panlingue.

          ╔═════════╗   ╔═══════════╗  ╔═══════════╗   ╔═══════════════╗
     (1)  ║ SUBJECT ║   ║ PREDICATE ║  ║ ADVERBIAL ║   ║ENDING PARTICLE║